-configure To change to the Configuration mode. spanning-tree bpdu-guard To activate the BPDU Guard. show spanning-tree global To display the parameters for checking. ☐ Switch to the CIST tab. dancy > Spanning Tree > Port dialog. checkbox in the Admin edge portcolumn. • To do this, click the ✓ button.
-7 Apply the settings temperating.
-To do this, short the \$\text{ batton.} interface <x y=""></x> To change to the interface configuration mode of interface $\langle x/y \rangle$. spanning-tree edge-port To designate the port as a terminal device port (edge port). show spanning-tree port x/y To display the parameters for checking. exit To leave the interface mode.
+configure To change to the Configuration mode. spanning-tree bpdu-guard To activate the BPDU Guard. show spanning-tree global To display the parameters for checking. □ Open the Switching > L2-Redundancy □ Switch to the C/ST tab. □ For end device ports, mark the chec \Box Apply the settings temporarily.
+To do o this, click the 🗸 button. interface <x y=""></x> To change to the interface configuration mode of interface $\langle x/y \rangle$. spanning-tree edge-port To designate the port as a terminal device port (edge port). show spanning-tree port x/y To display the parameters for checking. exit To leave the interface mode.